FusionC0rn/obsidian-note-zoom/README.md

 # Note Zoom

-Zoom your notes like a webpage — hold a modifier key and scroll.
-Each tab remembers its own zoom level, sidebar stays untouched.
+Hold a modifier key + scroll to visually zoom notes in and out.
+Lightweight, instant — each tab remembers its own zoom, sidebar stays untouched.

 *Mac auto-detects ⌘ Cmd, Windows/Linux defaults to Ctrl.
 Everything configurable.*